creativescala/creative-scala/book/src/pages/hof/hof.md

 concentricShapes(10, outlinedCircle).beside(concentricShapes(10, circleOrSquare))
 ```

-See @:fref(hof:colors-and-shapes-step2) for the output.
+See below for the output.

 @:figure{ img = "./colors-and-shapes-step2.svg", key = "#fig:hof:colors-and-shapes-step2", caption = "Many outlined circles beside many circles and squares" }

 For extra credit, when you've written your code to
 create the sample shapes above, refactor it so you have two sets
-of base functions---one to produce colours and one to produce shapes.
+of base functions: one to produce colours and one to produce shapes.
 Combine these functions using a *combinator* as follows,
 and use the result of the combinator as an argument to `concentricShapes`